 Achieving the best overclock is no simple task and often requires a good 'silicone lottery'.
 The lottery comes from various different processors having different voltage requirements to reach a certain clock rate.
 For example, looking at the same model Intel Core i7 3770K processor, on CPU will need 1.35 Volts for a 4.5Ghz overclock, whilst another will do 1.15 Volts for the same clock speed.

 Due to the complications you might run into with overclocking a laptop, we've chosen to stick to desktop computers.
-If you're looking to overclock a laptop you have to be extremely cautious, given that their heat dessipation is limited.
-Find out how to build a PC.
+If you're looking to overclock a laptop you have to be extremely cautious, given that their heat dissipation is limited.

 Before jumping into doing this, there are some risks to consider.
 For starters, overclocking will almost certainly void any warranty on your machine – although some are built with overclocking in mind.
 You may also damage your CPU or even other components by overclocking.
 In this guide we'll try to make it as fail-safe as possible, whereby you shouldn't ever run into problems nor run the risk of damaging any components.